nicolay-r/blog/_posts/2022-05-01-process-mass-media-relations-with-arekit.md

 Then, we focusing on experiment context implementation.

-There is need to to define a **folding** over list of documents.
+* Declare a **folding** over list of documents.
-In general, you may organize a split of document onto Train and Test sets.
+In general, you may organize a split of document onto `Train` and `Test` sets.
-Within this example, we adopt `NoFolding` and consider that all the documents will be witin a single (`DataType.TEST`) list.
+Within this example, we

-We additionially declare **labels formatter**, which is requred for `TextB` of the BERT input sequence in further.
+adopt `NoFolding` and consider that all the documents will be witin a single (`DataType.TEST`) list.

-For entities representation, AREkit framework provides **entities formatter**.
+* Declare **labels formatter**, which is required for `TextB` of the BERT input sequence in further.
-In this example we consider to mask them by providing a BERT sharp-prefixed tokens:
+* Declare **entities formatter**, considering masking them by providing a BERT styled, sharp-prefixed tokens:
  `#O` (Object) and `#S` (Subject).

 ```python